act-rules/act-rules.github.io/_rules/document-has-headings-for-main-section-of-content-047fe0.md

 		</nav>

 		<main>
-			<h1 style="position: absolute; top:-999px">Three Heroes Swear Brotherhood at a Feast in the Peach Garden</h1>
+			<h1 class="off-screen">Three Heroes Swear Brotherhood at a Feast in the Peach Garden</h1>
 			<p>
 				Unity succeeds division and division follows unity.
 One is bound to be replaced by the other after a long span of time.